Endue Software Data Breach Settlement: $65 Cash Payment, Up to $2,500 in Losses, and 2 Years of Medical Data & Credit Monitoring

 The Settlement Class includes all living individuals residing in the United States whose private information may have been impacted by the February 2025 Endue Software data incident.
 Endue notified roughly 118,000 people that their information was involved.
 If you received a notice from Endue (or on behalf of an infusion center that uses Endue's software) about the February 2025 breach, you are likely a Settlement Class Member.

-As is standard, the settlement excludes Endue's officers and directors, the judge assigned to the case and the judge's immediate family, and anyone who timely opts out of the settlement.
-Class members who opt out give up settlement benefits but keep the right to pursue their own claims.
+As is standard, the settlement excluded Endue's officers and directors, the judge assigned to the case and the judge's immediate family, and anyone who timely opted out of the settlement.

-Every Settlement Class Member who submits a valid claim form can claim the medical data and credit monitoring plus one of the two cash options below:
+Every Settlement Class Member who submitted a valid claim form could claim the medical data and credit monitoring plus one of the two cash options below:

-• Medical Data and Credit Monitoring — two years of CyEx Medical Shield Complete, which comes with $1 million of medical identity-theft insurance and monitors for healthcare insurance ID exposure, Medical Record Number (MRN) exposure, and unauthorized Health Savings Account (HSA) activity, with access to a fraud resolution agent.
-Every class member is eligible; you must submit a claim and enroll to receive it.
+• Medical Data and Credit Monitoring — two years of CyEx Medical Shield Complete, which came with $1 million of medical identity-theft insurance and monitored for healthcare insurance ID exposure, Medical Record Number (MRN) exposure, and unauthorized Health Savings Account (HSA) activity, with access to a fraud resolution agent.

 • Cash Payment A — Documented Losses — up to $2,500 per person for actual, documented out-of-pocket losses related to fraud or identity theft from the breach, incurred between February 16, 2025 and June 30, 2026.
-Covered expenses include identity-theft or fraud losses, fees for credit reports or credit freezes, the cost to replace IDs, and postage to contact banks.
-You must send proof such as receipts; personal certifications, declarations, or affidavits alone are not sufficient.
-You cannot claim expenses already reimbursed by a third party.
+Covered expenses included identity-theft or fraud losses, fees for credit reports or credit freezes, the cost to replace IDs, and postage to contact banks, with proof such as receipts required.

-• Cash Payment B — Alternate Cash — a one-time $65 payment with no documentation required, paid from a $260,000 Alternate Cash Fund.
-If total Alternate Cash claims exceed $260,000, each payment is reduced pro rata; if they fall short, each payment is increased pro rata.
-You may claim Cash Payment A or Cash Payment B, but not both.
+• Cash Payment B — Alternate Cash — a one-time $65 payment with no documentation required, paid from a $260,000 Alternate Cash Fund, adjusted pro rata based on the number of claims.
+Class members could claim Cash Payment A or Cash Payment B, but not both.

 • Preliminary Approval: March 27, 2026